jacobgil/pcc/README.md

 `pip install pcc`

-**This is a python package for dimensionality reduction (DR) with high global structure preservation.**
+⭐ This is a python package for dimensionality reduction (DR) with high global structure preservation.

-**That means - the distances between transformed points, will actually mean anything.**
+⭐ That means - the distances between transformed points, will actually mean anything.**
+⭐ Use PCUMAP for simply enhancing the widely used UMAP method with global structure preservation ⭐ Or use it with our own PCC objective that resutls with extremely high global structure preservation, and competitive local structure

 *(For spearman correlation support, install [torchsort](https://github.com/teddykoker/torchsort) (`pip install torchsort`))*